lincolnquick/ist412/hrms/README.md

 Once the server is running, go to http://localhost:8080 in your web browser.

 ## Running the Unit Tests
-Unit tests are located in the test directory of the project.
-You can run them from IntelliJ IDEA or by running `mvn test` in the project's src.test directory.
+Unit tests are located in the test directory of the project (hrms/src/test).
+You can run them from IntelliJ IDEA or by running `mvn test` from the project's root directory.

 ## Authentication
 The username required to login to the application is "user".
 The password is randomly generated each time the server starts and is output to the terminal.